Temps and termites are on the rise. Schedule your free inspection today.

-800-937-8398 Call us for a free quote Contact us
+800-937-8398 Book your free inspection Contact us

-What do black widows eat?
+What do black widow spiders eat?

 If you’re wondering, “What do black widow spiders eat?” look no further.
 These spiders mainly feed on insects and small arthropods.
 They may also feed on tiny animals, but in general, a black widow’s diet includes: